Wondering How to Live a Simple Life In America? 5 Great Ways to Simplify!

 - Reduce your consumption.
 Buy less.
 Eat proper portions.
 Use water & electricity responsibly.

-The First Time I Thought Having a Simple Life In America Might Not Be So Bad…
+The First Time I Thought Living a Simpler Life In America Might Not Be So Bad…

 When I was a newlywed I moved into a 400-square-foot apartment.
 Naturally, I knew I couldn’t buy a lot of stuff because of space limitations but, to be honest with you, I wasn’t really thinking about the simple life yet.
 I was thinking about when I could get a bigger place and more stuff.
 I didn’t want to know how to live a simple life in America, yet.

 But that all changed when we went to do some volunteering in the Dominican Republic.
 I had the opportunity to visit a lot of people in their homes and a lot of their homes were no bigger than mine.
 And they didn’t always have all the cool stuff like electricity, warm water, and internet either.
 There weren’t just two people living in those small homes.
 There were whole families in them.
 But those houses were clean and the people were generous and smiling.
-Their life was simple.
+They were living a simpler life than mine.